theumee/theumee/README.md

 - 👋 Hi, I’m Umer
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently working as a SE at Coffeebeans Consulting.
+- 🌱 I’m currently working as a SE at CoffeeBeans.
 - 📫 How to reach me linkedin.com/in/thum3e

 <!---